reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 The reactive transport problem we consider here is also relatively simple, similar to the one presented in the tutorial :any:`reactivetransportsolver-calcite-brine`.

-Differently from the other tutorials, we proceed here first with a step-by-step explanation of the full script found at the end of this tutorial.
+Unlike other tutorials, we proceed here first with a step-by-step explanation of the full script found at the end of this tutorial.

 Importing python packages